charamzic/blogpy-api/README.md

 ## Encryption workflow

 All article files in the `/posts` directory are **encrypted** using the Fernet standard (`cryptography`) and are stored on GitHub as unreadable binary data.
 They can only be decrypted on the server using a secret key.
+You can read all articles on the main website at **https://azmarach.work/blog** when connected.

 Initial encryption for all files in `posts/`
 ```bash